jnerurkar/jnerurkar/README.md

 ## About Me

-Hi, I'm Janvi 👋
+Hi, I'm Janvi the Explorer 👋

 - I'm a data scientist with over 7 years of experience in healthcare-adjacent industries, and an avid solo traveler with over 5 years of experience.
+- Venturing out into the unknown (messy data, uncharted territories, etc) happens to be my thing.
+Hence, "the Explorer"
 - I'm currently searching for my next full-time gig.
 Feel free to reach out via [Linkedin](https://www.linkedin.com/in/jnerurkar/) if you'd like to connect!
 - I'm hoping to revive my neglected GitHub profile with a series of projects in the near future.
 Stay tuned!